Two roommates think something is wrong with their water heater because there is never enough hot water for both of them to take showers.

 The CSO program began in 1970.
 Here's the timeline:

-1972: Study recommends construction of a retention basin for the Shockoe CSO area.
+1972: Study recommends construction of a retention basin for the Shockoe CSO area.1974: Initiation of a comprehensive CSO study, including extensive CSO sampling.

 1978: Temporary suspension of the 1974 CSO study, awaiting the outcome of State of Virginia James River water quality studies.